RHC-CIT-128-SP23/project-Abigail-Diaz/README.md

 Add any install instructions, if needed.
 This includes how to install included modules or libraries as well as configurations.
 You may remove this section if no special instructions are required.

+Required modules: Pygame

+Installing Pygame module

+macOS
+On terminal type the command:
+python3 -m pip install -U pygame --user

+Windows
+On command prompt type the command: pip install pygame

 ## Software Engineering

 Describe the software engineering techniques used for the design and development of this program.

+The software engeneering techniques from the Software Development Life Cycle (SDLC) that have been used in the development of the project are checking if the project is feasible.
+The feasability taken into account is technical, since it would affect the project's progress the most when it comes to proper knowledge for implementation.
+The second important feasibility is time since the project must be finished within 8 weeks.

 ## Testing Script

 Describe the testing process using paragraphs and numbered bullet lists how to manually test the software here.

+- Press [space bar] to check if the character jumps
+- Press right keyboard key to check if the character moves to the right
+- Press left keyboard key to check if the character moves to the left
+- Jump on top of a platform to see if character stays on top of the platform
+- Walk off the platform with either the left or right keyboard key to see if character falls off the platform without needing to press the space bar.

 ## Directions and Grading Rubric